-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project result in: a.
-Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b.
-Generation of excessive groundborne vibration or groundborne noise levels?
-X C. For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+Would t the project result in: Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact (Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+X Generation of excessive groundborne vibration or groundborne noise levels? ; ; ; For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
 X a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?

-1 --- Th ---
+1 --- The-